 fit%[] An array of at least nCoef% integers.
 If fit%[i] is 0, coefficient i is held constant, otherwise it is fitted.
+If all elements are 0, all arguments are fitted.

 The effect of this command persists until either the iteration variant returns a value less than 1, or you set up a new problem, or you call this variant again.